'Discovery' visits Sligo and talks to people about the town, its history and hopes for the region as a tourist destination.

 Sligo lies on the edge of a shallow saucer of land with a great horseshoe of hills surrounding it on three sides and with the Atlantic Ocean on the other.

-'Discovery: In Sligo' presented by PP O'Reilly was broadcast on 1 December 1966.
+'Discovery : In Sligo' was broadcast on 1 December 1966.
+The reporter is PP O'Reilly.